pushkya/adiiva-chat-toy/README.md

 9. Before running the project make sure you have Huggingface API key.
 If you dont have one create a new key here with *Write* permission: https://huggingface.co/settings/tokens (Create new account if you dont have).
 Save the API key in a notepad.
 10. Open docker desktop to start your docker engine.
 11. Once you get the API key build your docker using: *cd adiiva-chat-toy* , *docker build -t adiiva-chat-toy .*
+12. If you face DNS issues, open Control Panel->Network and Sharing->Change adapter settings->Internet Protocol Version 4.
+Click on it and hit Properties.
+Add Prefered DNS as 8.8.8.8 and Alternate DNS as 1.1.1.1.
+Once added run the build command again
-12. Once the build is complete run the container: *docker run --env HF_API_TOKEN=YOUR_API_KEY --env LLM_PROVIDER=huggingface -p 8000:8000 adiiva-chat-toy*
+13. Once the build is complete run the container: *docker run --env HF_API_TOKEN=YOUR_API_KEY --env LLM_PROVIDER=huggingface -p 8000:8000 adiiva-chat-toy*